johan162/hpdf_table/docs/FontAndStyle.md

 - The content and label text style
 - The header and title text style
 - The inner and outer border style
-- The usage (or not) of labels and whether or not the shorter label grind lines should be used
+- The usage (or not) of labels and whether the shorter label grind lines should be used
 - If a header row should be used or not
 - If a title should be used or not